 At the Build a Brain station, students learned about the different parts of the brain and made a model brain hat.
 Scholastic has a great brain hat pattern in their book Easy to Make and Learn Project: Human Body.
 This book is now out of print, but you can purchase a used copy on Amazon or find it in a used book store.

-At the Try Angle station, students learned how practice improves your learning.
+At the Try Angle station, students learned how practice improves their learning.
 We purchased small Etch-A-Sketches for about $3 online.
 We drew a triangle on the screen of each one with a Sharpie.
 The challenge was for the student to trace the triangle with the Etch-A-Sketch.
 It was hard at first, but the kiddos learned that with patience and practice, they became faster and more accurate.

 At the Let Your Fingers Do the Looking station, we had plastic heads from the game Operation.
 We got them from yard sales for about $3 each.
 We put common, everyday objects inside each head.
 The kiddos put one hand inside the head and had to identify the object based only on their sense of touch.